psirenny/derbygap/README.md

       });
     });

-Derbygap generates the html by making a request to the running app.
+Derbygap generates your app html by making a request to the running app.

-You may change the url that derbygap makes the request to.
-Ensure that the route handling the url does not have redirects and DOES NOT render differently for different requests.
-For instance, it should not setup and return a unique user id per request.
+Ensure that the route handling the url derbygap requests does NOT have redirects and does NOT render differently based on session information.
 Any redirect logic on the route should be run client side only.

 Server Usage (optional)
 -----------------------

-You may optionally include the derbygap middleware in your express app to add `phonegap` data to your model.
+You may optionally include the derbygap middleware in your express app to add `$phonegap` data to your model.

     var derbygap = require('derbygap');